 The advantage of this type of targeting is that it allows you to contact people who are active on the network, who are less solicited than those found in traditional searches, and who have expressed an interest in a topic.

 This last point is quite fundamental because, if we talk about lead generation strategy for example.
-For many CEOs on LinkedIN, it is not interesting for them.
+For many CEOs on LinkedIn, they are simply not interested.

-On the other hand, if I contact people who have shown an interest in this topic, in one way or another, my approach is much more likely to be relevant.
+On the other hand, if I contact people who have shown an interest in this topic, in one way or another, when I approach them, they’re much more likely to find my contacting them relevant.

 Here are 4 of the most effective behavioral targeting techniques: